brockgr/csshx/README.txt

 Thanks to everyone for the suggestions and bug reports.
 That's what makes coding fun.
 In addition, I would like to thank the following people for their
-patches: Eric Lubow, mtbeedee, Mitch Silverstein, Robin Stephenson, Chris Yunker
+patches: Eric Lubow, mtbeedee, Mitch Silverstein, Robin Stephenson, Chris Yunker and Song Gao.